 Provide guidance and oversight of Regional Team Leaders on program design, strategy development and review, implementation, and evaluation; Some field travel required;

 In coordination with FPD Chief, and OTI and Conflict Prevention and Stabilization (CPS) Bureau leadership, plan for and organize new country engagements assessments, including conducting such assessments and program performance reviews or other scoping exercises as requested in Washington, DC or the field;

 For a full list of duties, please see the solicitation at www.OTIjobs.net.

 A Master’s Degree seven (7) years of work experience;

 A Bachelor’s Degree with a minimum of nine (9) years of work experience;

-(2) Seven (7) years of project management experience with a USG foreign affairs agency, international assistance organization, or non-governmental organization in community development, economic development, mediation/arbitration, conflict resolution, democracy and governance, international law, human rights activities, and/or political analysis; an international assistance organization, or a U.S. Government foreign affairs agency;
+Seven (7) years of project management experience with any of the following organizations, including but not limited to: a non-governmental organization in community development, mediation/arbitration, conflict resolution, democracy and governance, international law, human rights activities, and/or political analysis; an international assistance organization, or a U.S. Government foreign affairs agency;

 Contact email: [email protected]

 The posting employer has certified that this announcement complies with Peace Corps’ Equal Opportunity Employment policy: